inmeso/hilemms/HiLeMMS-DSL.md

   A user-defined function is needed if the user's equilibrium is not predefined.
 We will be able to automatically generate codes for user-defined functions (as defined in the second phase).

 * **Force**
+* **Scheme**

+  Scheme means the numerical discretization for the terms $\partial f/\partial t$ and $\partial f/\partial \bm{r}$.
+The most popular scheme is the so-called **stream-collision** scheme, which make the method similar to a particle-based solver.
+For the derivation, please refer to Xiaoyi He, Shiyi Chen, and Gary D. Doolen, Journal of Computational Physics, 146, 282-300 (1998).
+This scheme will be the primary one for the HiLeMMS system.

+  We can also employ other finite-difference scheme and time integration scheme.
+In the OPS backend,  we implement the first-order and second-order upwind scheme, and provide a general routine for time integration.

+  **We don't plan to support user-defined schemes at this stage.**

 * **Initial condition**

   A initial condition of a specific problem is in general defined using macroscopic variables varying over space.
 For a kinetic theory based method, however, we need to one more initialization  process,  i.e., transformation from macroscopic information into mesoscopic.
 In this sense, we can have different method, including equilibrium, Chapman-Enskog expansion, etc.
   In this project, **we will introduce a user-defined function, which depends on coordinates, node property etc, to initialize all macroscopic variables.
 The distribution may be initialized by providing a few default options including the equilibrium one.
 Of course, a user-defined function can also be introduced.**

 * **Boundary condition**
+*
   Boundary may be split into two general types, i.e., the block boundary and the embedded boundary.
 A block boundary is defined at a surface of  a block.

 * Embedded boundary condition